tniranjan1/RRBS_PIPELINE/README.md

     $ pip install git+git://github.com/tniranjan1/RRBS_PIPELINE.git

 ### Workflow Configuration
+Modify as appropriate snakemake arguements as described in the [profile](https://github.com/tniranjan1/RRBS_PIPELINE/blob/master/workflow/profile/config.yaml) file.

 Modify as appropriate configuration parameters and sample sheet files as described in the [config](https://github.com/tniranjan1/RRBS_PIPELINE/blob/master/config/config.yaml) file.

 ### Citation
 Please cite this GitHub link until such time as publication of our results.
 Then please cite the publication (DOI to be provided here).

 ### Contact
-For advise, bug reports, or other help please post to [RRBS_PIPELINE Issues](https://github.com/tniranjan1/RRBS_PIPELINE/issues).
+For advise, bug reports, or assistance please post to [RRBS_PIPELINE Issues](https://github.com/tniranjan1/RRBS_PIPELINE/issues).